Skip to content

 Mixed media on paper, 55 x 69 cm

-The visual basic researcher in Schlieker weathered the crisis of the Informel by re-immersing himself in the real world and nature in particular – recalibrating his approach, re-confronting his subject, and re-discovering its essence.
+The visual basic researcher in him weathered the crisis of the movement by re-immersing himself in the real world – nature and landscapes in particular – re-confronting his subject, re-discovering its essence, and thus recalibrating his approach.
+He later reflected about this time as „inner necessity to renew my way of painting, to escape the risk of routine“.